node-m2m/m2m/Readme.md

 m2m is a client module for machine-to-machine communication framework  [node-m2m](https://www.node-m2m.com).

 The module's API is a FaaS (Function as a Service) also called "serverless" without needing to create your own public server infrastructure.
-Thus, making it easy for everyone to create applications in telematics, telemetry, IoT, data acquisition, network gateways and other machine-to-machine applications.
+Thus, making it easy for everyone to create applications for telematics, automation, IoT, data acquisition, network gateways and other machine-to-machine applications.

-Each user can create multiple client applications accessing multiple remote devices through its user assigned device/server *id's*.
+Each user can instantly provision multiple remote devices/servers accessible through its user assigned device/server *id's* and create multiple client applications.
 Communications between client and device applications are encrypted using TLS protocol.
 Access to remote devices/servers is restricted to authenticated and authorized users only.

 To use the m2m client module, user must create an account and register their devices with [node-m2m](https://www.node-m2m.com) server.